 Green Bean Casserole is a popular side dish at every holiday meal!
-The beans are coated in a creamy sauce topped with French fried onions.
+The beans are coated in a creamy sauce and topped with French-fried onions.

-We grew up having classic green bean casserole at Thanksgiving, Christmas, and Easter dinner.
-It’s my daughter’s favorite side dish and I wanted to share how we make it.
+We grew up having a classic green bean casserole at Thanksgiving, Christmas, and Easter dinners.
+It’s my daughter’s favorite side dish, and I wanted to share how we make it.

 Green Bean Casserole Ingredients

-The ingredients needed for our green bean casserole recipe are similar to the classic recipe but we’ve tweaked it a little to make it the way we prefer it.
-Scroll down for the complete recipe with ingredient measurements.
+The ingredients needed for our green bean casserole recipe are similar to the classic recipe, but we’ve tweaked it a little to make it the way we prefer it.
+Be sure to check the recipe card for a printable recipe card with ingredient measurements.

 - Condensed Soup: We like using condensed cream of celery soup or cream of chicken soup instead of the classic cream of mushroom.
-You can choose your favorite or make a homemade sauce like I did in this creamy veggie casserole recipe.
+You can choose your favorite or make a homemade sauce, as I did in this creamy veggie casserole recipe.

 - Whole Milk: The milk dilutes the cream soup and adds moisture to the sauce.

-- Worcestershire Sauce: We’ve found that adding a little worcestershire sauce add some umami flavor.
+- Worcestershire Sauce: We’ve found that adding a little Worcestershire sauce adds some umami flavor.

-- Onion Powder: This recipe calls for onion powder in addition to the French fried onions.
-You can substitue the onion powder with dried minced onions or sauted minced onions.
+- Onion Powder: This recipe calls for onion powder in addition to French-fried onions.
+You can substitute the onion powder with dried minced onions or sauteed minced onions.

 - Garlic Powder: The garlic powder adds additional flavor.
 You can add minced garlic if you prefer.

 - Black Pepper: We used coarse ground black pepper to add to the flavor.